国際法と抗議運動の規制<br>International Law and the Regulation of Protest (Routledge Research in Human Rights Law)

 Full Description

 This book provides a systematic analysis of the international legal regime governing protest from a human rights law perspective.
-Through it, readers gain an introduction to the idea of protest, and how it is understood and regulated.
+Through it, readers gain an introduction to the idea of protest and how it is understood and regulated.

 The first section of this book provides a conceptual and doctrinal introduction to protests.
-It examines the human right to the freedom of assembly, and how it inter-relates with expressive freedoms.
+It examines the human right to the freedom of assembly and how it interrelates with expressive freedoms.
 Comparative examples are provided from both liberal and non-liberal states.
 The second half of the book offers case studies on specific types of protest.
-These include climate protests, Indigenous protests, gender-related protests, citizenship protests and digital protest.
+These include climate protests, Indigenous protests, gender-related protests, citizenship protests and digital protests.
 The book seeks to draw out internationally recognised standards when it comes to engaging in and policing protest activities.
 A concluding chapter also looks towards the future governance of protest and protest movements.

-With timely relevance to contemporary protest movements like Black Lives Matter and environmental justice, this book will appeal to academics and students of human rights law, constitutional law, and international law.
-It will also appeal to scholars of social justice, social change, and peace / conflict studies.
+With timely relevance to contemporary protest movements like Black Lives Matter and Environmental Justice, this book will appeal to academics and students of human rights law, constitutional law and international law.
+It will also appeal to scholars of social justice, social change and peace/conflict studies.

 Contents